 One of the best ways to store this raspberry sauce is to place in a glass mason jar with a lid.
 This makes it easy to pour onto desserts, or just scoop out a few tablespoons as needed.
 If you are making this in advance, know that it lasts up to 5 days in the refrigerator.

 Making this in bulk batches when fresh raspberries are in season is a great option.
 When doing this, you will want to make sure you choose proper storage containers.
 Mason jars are a great choice to freeze in if you have space.
 Another option is to use large freezer bags.
 No matter what option you choose, make sure to label and date them.

 - Rinse the raspberries thoroughly.

-- Add 1 1/2 cups sugar and mash the raspberries until they have loosened up given of all their juices.
+- Add 1 1/2 cups sugar and mash the raspberries using a potato masher until they have loosened up given off all their juices.

 - Pour the raspberry sauce into a mason jar and tightly close the lid.
 Keep refrigerated for about 5 days or frozen for up to 6 months.